PixelPunkNFT/we/README.md

-# Crypto-Cows
+# The Fools NFT
-Official repository of Crypto-Cows NFT project.
+Official repository of  NFT project.

-# What is Crypto-Cows?
+# What is The Fools?
-Crypto-Cows is a new NFT project that is about to be released on Polygon.
+The Fools is a new NFT project.
 We want to enter the world of NFTs with our collection of 10.000 NFTs then we are here to stay and keep going with our goals that are to become game-changers in the NFTs environment.

 # What you will find in this repository?